syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 </tr>
 <tr>
 <td> {{'[None](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }} </td>
-<td>Disables selection, and no rows can be selected.
+<td>Disables selection, and no rows or cells can be selected.
 This is the default value.</td>
 </tr>
 <tr>
 <td> {{'[Single](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }} </td>
-<td> Allows selection of a single row only.
-Upon selecting the next row, the selection in the previous row is cleared. </td>
+<td> Allows selection of a single row or cell only.
+Upon selecting the next row or cell, the selection in the previous row or cell is cleared. </td>
 </tr>
 <tr>
 <td> {{'[Multiple](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }}  </td>
-<td> Allows selection of more than one row.
-Selection is not cleared when selecting more than one record.
-When you click on a selected row for the second time, the selection is cleared. </td>
+<td> Allows selection of more than one row or cell.
+Selection is not cleared when selecting more than one row or cell.
+When you click on an already selected row or cell for the second time, the selection is cleared. </td>
 </tr>
 <tr>
 <td>  {{'[SingleDeselect](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SelectionMode.html)'| markdownify }}  </td>
-<td> Allows selection of only a single row.
-However, upon tapping the row again, the selection is cleared.
-Similar to single mode, upon selecting the next row, the selection in the previous row is cleared. </td>
+<td> Allows selection of a single row or cell only.
+However, upon tapping the row or cell again, the selection is cleared.
+Similar to single mode, upon selecting the next row or cell, the selection in the previous row or cell is cleared. </td>
 </tr>
 </table>

-To set the selection mode, follow the code example:

 {% tabs %}
 {% highlight xaml %}